-- Establishing a Mobile-First Plan: The team came to a decision that they needed to adopt a touch-centric approach to the design, and made it look really good on tablets and smartphones.
+- Establishing a Mobile-First Plan.
+The team came to a decision that they needed to adopt a touch-centric approach to the design, and made it look wonderful on tablets and smartphones.

-- Implementing Mobile Design Optimization: The responsive design approach made their site render excellent on every screen size.
+- Implementing Mobile Design Optimization.
+The responsive design approach made their site render splendid on every screen size.
 Additionally, they’ve optimized their product pages for mobile web traffic as well.